 ‘My wife and I have been foster parents for about 25 years.
 We’ve cared for about 250 children.
 We had two children of our own, but after that we decided to help other children.

 ‘We really enjoy what we do.
-We’ve still got four kids from two families here, ranging from four to 12.
+We’ve still got four kids from two families here, ranging from 4-12 years.
 They’ll stay with us until they’re independent.
 We’ve had another seven children who’ve grown up with us.
 Some kids we’ve had for two or three years then they go back home.
 Some only stay overnight.

 ‘Getting the kids to fit in can be a bit of a challenge.
 A lot of these kids don’t have any boundaries when they come into care – at home they’ve been allowed to do what they like.
 We deal with disturbed behaviour by having firm boundaries, like set bedtimes, and outlining consequences.
 After a few days they realise that’s how it is and most fall into line.